Esquimalt Royal Navy Dockyard: Harbour

-Construction Begins
+Construction begins

-On 25 November 1854 Rear-Admiral Henry William Bruce who had been at the West Africa Squadron was appointed Commander-in-Chief, Pacific.
-Upon arrival at Esquimalt Bruce asked Governor James Douglas to provide the navy with a hospital to receive the expected sick and wounded from the Crimean War.
-In 1855 three wooden huts were built on Duntze Head, which would also be known as Hospital Point.
+On 25 November 1854, Rear-Admiral Henry William Bruce, who had been at the West Africa Squadron, was appointed Commander-in-Chief, Pacific.
+Upon arrival at Esquimalt, Bruce asked Governor James Douglas to provide the navy with a hospital to receive the expected sick and wounded from the Crimean War.
+In 1855, three wooden huts were built on Duntze Head, which would also be known as Hospital Point.
 The buildings were the first shore establishment of the Royal Navy at Esquimalt.

-In 1859 the British Colony of Vancouver Island started to construct lighthouses on the approaches to Esquimalt and Victoria Harbours in part to support the Royal Navy and in part to support civilian navigation amidst the Fraser gold rush and other gold rushes.
-Fisgard Light was illuminated on 16 November 1860 and Race Rocks Light was lit on 26 December 1860.
+In 1859, the British Colony of Vancouver Island started to construct lighthouses on the approaches to Esquimalt and Victoria Harbours, in part to support the Royal Navy and in part to support civilian navigation amidst the Fraser gold rush and other gold rushes.
+Fisgard Light was illuminated on 16 November 1860, and Race Rocks Light was lit on 26 December 1860.

-In 1865 the facilities in Esquimalt were recognized as an alternate base for the Pacific Station which was based in Valparaíso.
+In 1865, the facilities in Esquimalt were recognized as an alternate base for the Pacific Station, which was based in Valparaíso.
 The emphasis of the station started shifting more to British Columbia as the United Kingdom's economic interests shifted northward.
-The move also allowed the Admiralty to avoid involvement in the Chincha Islands War (1864–1866) between Spain, Chile, and Peru.
+The move also allowed the British Admiralty to avoid involvement in the Chincha Islands War (1864–1866) between Spain, Chile, and Peru.